akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 ## Differences between families and categories
-In this section, we define two key concepts of the Akeneo Onboarder: *Categories* and *Families*.
+In this section, we compare two key concepts of the Akeneo Onboarder: *Categories* and *Families*.
 ### Categories

-- Trees and categories are a way to classify your products
+- Trees and categories are a way to classify your products.
 - You can classify a product in one or several categories.
 It's possible for a product to not be in a category, in that case, it goes to the 'Unclassified' Category by default.

 ### Families

-- A family is a *set of attributes* used to enrich a product
+- A family is a *set of attributes* used to enrich a product.
 - A product can only be defined by one family and its specific set of attributes.

 ## Note about category visibility